The image above shows our Poppy Seed Pod watch on the right.

 . . .
 Greeks, and Romans, crafted elaborate jewellery using materials like gold, silver, precious gemstones, and intricate techniques like filigree, granulation, and enamelling.
 For these cultures, jewellery was more than mere adornment; it held religious, social, and spiritual significance.

-The art of jewellery-making flourished during the Renaissance, characterized by intricate designs, elaborate gem settings, and a revival of ancient classical motifs.
+The art of jewellery-making flourished during the Renaissance (14th to the 17th centuries), characterized by intricate designs, elaborate gem settings, and a revival of ancient classical motifs.
 Europe saw a resurgence of craftsmanship, with artisans creating exquisite pieces for royalty and nobility, often incorporating symbolism and heraldry.

-The 18th Century saw the origins of fashion or costume jewellery, which are typically made with glass instead of gemstones, and with less expensive materials., but made to look as similar as possible to fine jewellery.
+The 18th Century saw a rapid expansion and popularisation of fashion or costume jewellery, which are typically made with glass instead of gemstones, and with other less expensive materials, but made to look as similar as possible to fine jewellery.

 The 19th century witnessed significant changes in jewellery design and production.
 Industrialization introduced mass production techniques, making jewellery more accessible to the burgeoning middle class.
-Innovations in technology, such as the discovery of new gem deposits and advancements in metalworking, expanded the variety and availability of materials.
+Innovations in technology, the discovery of new gem deposits, and advancements in metalworking, expanded the variety and availability of materials.

 Art movements like Art Nouveau and Art Deco in the late 19th and early 20th centuries revolutionized jewellery design.
 Art Nouveau embraced natural forms, flowing lines, and the use of unconventional materials: